I Reviewed G2’s 7 Best Operating Systems for Work and Play

 What I like about Ubuntu:

-• Installing Ubuntu on older hardware is often described as a way to give outdated devices a second life.
+• Installing Ubuntu on older hardware is often described as a way to give outdated devices a new lease on life.
 Users report faster and smoother performance than expected, even when running multiple applications simultaneously.

 • The GNOME desktop environment also receives positive feedback for its simplicity and flexibility.
 Reviewers note that it’s easy to navigate and offers a variety of customization options, allowing users to tailor the OS to their workflow and improve multitasking.